rlarson20/rlarson20/README.md

 Here are some projects I'm kinda proud of:

+- [Vimprove](https://www.github.com/rlarson20/Vimprove) is a RAG powered CLI tool, API, and Neovim plugin for talking to your Neovim documentation.
 - [Au](https://www.github.com/rlarson20/Au) is the 'gold' standard for AI code editing agents.
 Not really, but it is a small code editing agent that runs in the terminal, running off the OpenRouter API.
 BYOK!

 ## What I'm Doing